My Region: US

 As well as being the largest land mammal, elephants have the longest gestation period of all animals at 22 months.
 After the birth, a calf will stay very close to its mother for the first few years, who will nurse her calf for around 4 years.
 During this time, infant elephants are milk dependent and cannot live more than a few weeks without milk, although they do start to eat vegetation at just a few months of age.
 The progression of elephants’ mirrors the development of humans and as elephants are extremely tactile, calves need to be touched every few seconds for reassurance, and often suck on their trunks for comfort, just like babies suck their thumbs.

 Elephants communicate with a range of vocalizations, from low-frequency rumbles, known as infrasound, which humans can’t hear, to higher-pitched screams and trumpets.
 Other elephants can hear these vocalizations as much as six miles away.
 This allows them to keep in touch when apart and also enables them to recognise if an elephant is a friend.
 If not, they gather together for protection.

+Elephants have around 40,000 muscles in their trunks.
 An elephant’s trunk acts as its mouth, nose and hands all in one.
 It is used for breathing, smelling, picking up objects, touching and hugging.
 It is a very powerful yet delicate instrument, strong enough to break a branch from a tree and yet delicate enough to be able to pick up a blade of grass.
-To drink, an elephant sucks water into its trunk like a hose and blows it into its mouth.
+To drink, an elephant sucks water into its trunk like a hose and blows it into its mouth - researchers reckon elephants can store up to nine litres of water in their trunks!
 The trunk also lifts food into its mouth.
 Elephants are great swimmers and can use their trunks like snorkels!